France looks to insurers to fill lending gap left by banks

 The French Finance Ministry, grappling to revive an economy expected by economists to shrink about 0.3 percent this year, said on Wednesday it would loosen rules restricting insurers' ability to lend, allowing them to devote up to 5 percent of their balance sheets to corporate loans.

-Banks themselves will even get to benefit, as BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA), which themselves run sizeable insurance and asset-management operations, are among the investors in the newly launched fund.
+Banks themselves will even get to benefit, as BNP Paribas and Credit Agricole, which themselves run sizeable insurance and asset-management operations, are among the investors in the newly launched fund.

 "To my knowledge it's the first time that almost all the insurers have gotten involved in such a broad market initiative," Finance Minister Pierre Moscovici said at a news conference.